nalwayv/MyLeetCode/README.md

 - 3100\.
 Water Bottles II
 - 3105\.
 Longest Strictly Increasing or Strictly Decreasing Subarray
 - 3110\.
 Score of a String
+- 3147\.
+Taking Maximum Energy From the Mystic Dungeon
 - 3151\.
 Special Array I
 - 3160\.
 Find the Number of Distinct Colors Among the Balls
 - 3163\.
 String Compression III